-The Debt Service Fund accounts for the accumulation of resources for, and the payment of, general long-term debt principal, interest, and related bond costs.
+The Debt Service Fund accounts for the accumulation of resources for, and the payment of, general longterm debt principal, interest, and related bond costs.
 Required interest and principal payments are made according to the terms of the bond issuance.
 Assessment district payments collected from property owners through the property tax system are deposited in the Debt Service Fund.
 Debt service payments are paid out of the same fund.
+The Agency retired bonds for the FPRP assessment district 3 years ahead of scheduled maturity on September 2, 2011.